-Boris Johnson banned from parliament for ‘unprecedented’ lies, rules committee
+Boris Johnson guilty of ‘attack on democratic institutions’ and faced 90-day ban

 The committee said Mr Johnson’s denials and explanations of Covid parties at No 10 were “so disingenuous that they were by their very nature deliberate attempts to mislead the committee and the House”.

 The MPs’ initial findings were a suspension of over 10 days.
-But following Mr Johnson’s fierce attack on the committee on Friday – when he dramatically quit parliament – they decided it should be 90 days.
+But after Mr Johnson’s fierce attack on the “kangeroo court” committee on Friday – when he dramatically quit parliament – they decided it should be 90 days.

-Responding to the final verdict, Mr Johnson called the committee “beneath contempt” and dismissed their findings as “complete tripe”.
+Responding to the verdict, Mr Johnson called the committee “beneath contempt” and dismissed their findings as “complete tripe”.
 His decision to stand down in Uxbridge and South Ruislip means he will avoid the 90-day suspension.

-The committee found the ex-PM misled the Commons in five different ways:
+The committee found that Mr Johnson misled the Commons on Partygate in five different ways:

 - Claiming Covid rules and guidance were followed at all times in No 10 on four separate occasions